rekjuh/sample-application/README.md

 ## Creating your own Oskari application

+After you've done the basic setup as instructed above, you can customize the application before building it.

-You can customize the application by selecting any `bundles` from `oskari-frontend` that provide functionality and/or add your own application-specific bundles/code that provide any customized functionality you might need.
+Customization can be done by selecting any `bundles` from `oskari-frontend` that provide functionality and/or adding your own application-specific bundles/code that provide any customized functionality you might need.

 The main codebase for Oskari-based frontend can be found on https://github.com/oskariorg/oskari-frontend.
 However this repository is the recommended way for setting up and customizing applications.